‘I am being goosed’

 (2006.01.27) I produced a list of examples of stupendous HTML tables.
 I also found some relevant PDF examples.

 The foregoing posting appeared on Joe Clark’s personal Weblog on 2006.01.12 17:49.
 This presentation was designed for printing and omits components that make sense only onscreen.
-(If you are seeing this on a screen, then the page stylesheet was not loaded or not loaded properly.)
 The permanent link is: https://blog.fawny.org/2006/01/12/corrugation/